open-pioneer/trails-starter/docs/tutorials/HowToUseProperties.md

 The shown way to define properties in your `app.ts` defines a _fixed_ value for all instances of your application.
 This is fine if you only have a single instance, and if that instance's configuration does not depend on any dynamic state.

-For example, if your application was used twice in the same `.html` file, both instances would use the same `backendUrl`:
+For example, if your application is used twice in the same `.html` file, both instances would use the same `backendUrl`:

 ```html
 <!-- ... -->